excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT-RECIPES.md

 ## Table of Contents
 * Return an expected error from a REST controller
 * Version a REST controller
+* Expose a web service endpoint to the public
+* Bypass User Verification process
 *
 * [APIDoc - Document A Web Service](#apidoc---document-a-web-service)
 * [API Versioning](#api-versioning)